NBISweden/module-r-intro-dm-practices/_episodes/04-dplyr.md

 ~~~
 {: .output}

-We store the data frame under the name `gene_counts_wide` so that we can use it
+We store the data frame under the name `cnts_wide` so that we can use it
 later in this episode.

 #### pivot_longer

 The opposing situation could occur if we had been provided with data in the
-form of `gene_counts_wide`, where the sample labels are column names, but we
+form of `cnts_wide`, where the sample labels are column names, but we
 wish to treat them as values of a sample variable instead.

 In this situation we are gathering the column names and turning them into a